openstack/cinder-specs/specs/mitaka/scalable-backup-service.rst

 This assumption is not safe if multiple backup processes can run concurrently, and on separate nodes.
-At startup, a backup service needs to distinguish betwen in-flight operations that are owned by another backup-service instance and orphaned operations.
+At startup, a backup service needs to distinguish between in-flight operations that are owned by another backup-service instance and orphaned operations.

 Eventually, it will make sense for a backup service process to